etherscan-io/bitshares.foundation/worker.md

 * **budget workers**: These workers serve as a budget that can be tapped whenever it is needed for purposes defined in the individual budget workers.
-This serves as working budget that is more flexible then static escrow workers in the way that it allows to pay many different people for their support out of a single purpose-specific fund.
+This serves as working budget that is more flexible then static escrow workers in the way that it allows to reward many different people for their support out of a single purpose-specific fund.

 *Remark 1*
-A payment worker can only payout funds that have been obtained through the corresponding worker being active.
-The BitShares Blockchain Foundation expects that the freelancer monitors the status of the worker and available budget.
+A reward on a worker can only send BTS that have been obtained through the corresponding worker being active.
+The freelancer himself monitors at all times the status of the worker and available budget.

 *Remark 2*
-If not otherwise mentioned in the specific worker proposal, a 5% escrow fee is applied to all payment workers operated by The BitShares Blockchain Foundation (starting 1.
-March 2019).
-This fee is applicable for each outgoing payment and will be accounted for publicly for each worker.
+If not otherwise agreed and mentioned in the specific worker proposal, usually an 5% escrow fee is applied to a reward on workers.
+This fee is applicable for each outgoing amount and needs to be accounted for publicly for each worker.

 *Remark 3*
-If not otherwise mentioned in the specific worker proposal, invoices must be posted to the BBF (either via email to invoice@bitshares.foundation or uploaded to the accounting website) within two months of the handover of the delivery (e.g. when a sprint or milestone has been completed).
-After this timeframe has passed, the delivery will be considered a volunteer contribution.
+An Escrow service is always separately agreed with either a legal entity or an individual that has been identified with their real-world identity.
+Usually there is a two months deadline after the handover of the delivery (e.g. when a sprint or milestone has been completed).
+After this timeframe has passed, deliveries will be considered most welcome volunteer contribution to the open source repository of the decentralized Bitshares Blockchain

 ### Escrow Worker Model

-The purpose of escrow workers is to ensure proper payment for the work provided over a period of time and absorb volatility of the BTS token during that time.
-The freelancer has a reduced currency-risk during while the BitShares DAC does not overpay for the provided work, especially for long-term agreements.
+The purpose of escrow workers is to ensure proper rewarding for the work provided over a period of time and absorb volatility of the BTS token during that time.
+Both the freelancer and the BitShares DAC may experience a reduced risk during an escrowed worker proposal, especially in longer agreements.

-Given that a worker on the blockchain may be voted in for quite some time, The BitShares Blockchain Foundation would like to exercise the new model of running an escrow worker to reduce risks and costs for the BTS token holders:

-* The BitShares Blockchain Foundation has an account (`workers.bitshares.foundation`) that is co-owned by `committee-account` and escrow partners.
+* An Escrow company will usually have an account on the BitShares Blockchain Foundation.
-* The worker will redeem it's funds on a regular basis and buy up smartcoins from the market (with reasonable premiums).
+* The worker proposal will automatically redeem it’s funds on a regular basis and the escrow party will exchange these for smartcoins from the market (with reasonable premiums).
-* For this reason and due to volatility of BTS, the actual pay of the worker is higher than the USD value.
+* For this reason and due to volatility of BTS, the actual reward of the worker is higher than the USD value.
-* The worker will only pay the agreed amount of money and pay only in smartcoins to the `bitshares.foundation` account.
+* The worker proposal that is voted in, will only reward the agreed amount of rewards and will reward in one of the agreed upon assets to the escrow account.
-* Every BTS that is not paid according to the terms of the worker proposal **will be returned** to the BTS token holders through the reserve fund.
+* Every BTS that is not rewarded according to the terms of the worker proposal should be returned to the BitShares DAC's Working Budget
-* The amounts available for individual budgets can be obtained through [transparent account](/accounting)
+* The amounts available for individual budgets should be presented publicly.

 ### Budget Worker Model

-Budget workers serve as workers that provide capital for specific purposes where escrow workers do not fit, such as translation work, bug fixing or bounties.
-The rules are as follows:
+Budget workers serve as workers that might provide a solution for specific purposes where escrow workers do not fit, such as translation work, bug fixing or bounties.
+The rules could be as

-* The BitShares Blockchain Foundation has an account (`workers.bitshares.foundation`) that is co-owned by `committee-account` and escrow partners.
+follows:

+* An Escrow company will usually have an account on the BitShares Blockchain Foundation.
-* The BBF will redeem these funds on a regular basis and buy up smartcoins from the market (with reasonable premiums).
+* The worker proposal will automatically obtain its funds from the BitShares DAC's Working Budget and the escrow party will exchange these for the agreed assets from the market (with reasonable premiums)
-* For this reason and due to volatility of BTS, the available budget in USD terms might vary over time.
+* For this reason and due to volatility of BTS, the available budget might vary over time.
-* The budget is controlled by `bitshares.foundation` who serves as an independent entity to supervise payouts.
-* The amounts available for individual budgets can be obtained through [transparent account](/accounting)
+* The amounts available for individual budgets should be obtained publicly.

 ## Opinion worker proposals